tonyruan2/Dueling_Simulator/PROPOSAL.md

 The aforementioned rules are what I will follow when implementing my dueling simulator.
 However, I will not implement the gambling part of the duel because most gamblers will only duel players of similar stats and items.
-This will result in most duels being a coin-flip.
+This results in most duels being a coin-flip.

 However, I plan to implement an analysis feature on the simulated duels.
 First, some background explanation is needed.
 In OSRS, rule-enforced duels are turn-based and the damage that a player deals to another player